rasundsbak/rtd-tutorial/docs/source/index.rst

 Who are we inviting
 ----------------------
-This documentation is held at The University og Oslo Library.
-The course is for employees at the University of Oslo who has some experience with Jupyter.
+This course is held at the Oslo Univsersity Library.
+We recommend that those who attend has some experience with Jupyter.
 We invite Researchers, PhDs and Postdocs.
 If you are in the interest group, you may `sign up here <https://nettskjema.no/a/465610>`_.

 Prior Knowledge
 -----------------